-Jealousy or Envy, is the most common personality trait found in humans and is found in about one- third of the human population of the world.
+Jealousy or Envy, is the most common personality trait found in about one- third of the human population of the world.

 A study conducted on human behavior found that about 90% of the population can be divided into four basic personality traits, namely optimistic, trusting, pessimistic and envious.
 The study was conducted on 541 volunteers who were faced with hundreds of social impasses.

 All participants were put in pairs and were given options that would have either directed to cooperation or conflicts.
 The study found that the major part of the population were envious.
 These 30% of people did not really mind what they accomplish in life, as long as they were above everyone else.